ALMSIVI/novel-tools-py/docs.md

 - csv_filename (str, optional, default=list.csv): Filename of the csv list file.
 This file should be generated from `CsvWriter`, i.e., it must contain at least type, index and content.
 - in_dir (str, optional): The directory to read the csv file from.
 Required if the filename does not contain the path.
 - encoding (str, optional, default=utf-8): Encoding of the csv file.
+- types (dict, optional, default={'line_num': 'int'}): Type of each additional field to be fetched.
+Currently int and bool are supported.

 ### DirectoryReader